dgaston/kvasir/README.md

 Installation:

 It is suggested you install all python requirements inside an isolated python environment using conda or virtualenv.
-In addition you may need the following system packages instaleld:
+In addition you may need the following system packages installed:

 1. python-dev (on Ubuntu).
 This is required for hashlib and several other packages
 2. Mongodb
+3. lapack/blas (liblapack-dev and libblas-dev on ubuntu)
+4. fortran compiler (gfortran)
+5. zlib.h (zlib1g-dev)
+6. tcl8.5
+7. Redis:

+Make sure MongoDB and Redis are running

 1. pip install --allow-external python-graph-core --allow-unverified python-graph-core python-graph-core